0foo/study_notes/rhcsa/topics/logging/basic_stuff.md

         * manages centralized log files
         * write messages to different files in /var/log directory
         * has module's that act as plugins to do different functions such as writing to a database or filtering

     1. journald and systemd-journald
         * tightly integrated with systemd and allows getting log info
         * gets alot of system info: kernel, entire boot prodecure, services
         * writes this info to a binary even journal
         * use journalctl to read this info
-        * this journal is not persistent between reboots
+        * this journal is not persistent between reboots (unless configured explicitly)
         * also forwards messages to rsyslogd